datajoint/element-lab/docs/src/concepts.md

 ## Storage of high-level information about a laboratory

 Most pipelines track some information about the lab, including the facilities, experiment rigs, and users.
-This can help track which users lab members are associated with which projects or who is responsible for equipment.
+This can help track which lab members are associated with which projects or who is responsible for equipment.

 Through our interviews and direct collaboration on the precursor projects, we identified